AylaNetworks/ayla-documentation/src/devices/ayla-dynamic-gateway-agent/getting-started/ayla-access/index.md

 ### Ayla User Account

-You need an Ayla user account in your company's OEM account to access the [Ayla Developer Portal](https://docs.aylanetworks.com/cloud/ayla-developer-portal/) and the [Ayla Dashboard Portal](https://docs.aylanetworks.com/cloud/ayla-dashboard-portal/).
+You need an Ayla user account in your company's OEM account.
+Then, use [Ayla Developer Portal](https://docs.aylanetworks.com/apps/ayla-developer-portal/) and the [Ayla Dashboard Portal](https://docs.aylanetworks.com/apps/ayla-dashboard-portal/) to access the account.
 Your company's Ayla OEM account admin has the access rights necessary to create this user account for you.
 You will need OEM::Developer rights.

 ### Ayla Github Access